Chapter 6

 “Afraid so,” notes Dmitri, partially distracted as he orients himself using the map on the the computer.

-Within minutes Section B, minus Dominic, head into the city and toward the indicated locations.
+Within minutes, everyone except Dominic head into the city and toward the indicated locations.
 The bald man sits alone among the baggage and leans back, relaxing in the dwindling heat of the sun as it inches its way into the western horizon.
 Occasionally he glances over at the satellite handset to make sure it’s still functioning.

-It’s well after dark when Section B, minus Dominic, return sporadically with swollen plastic bags.
+It’s well after dark when the rest of Section B return sporadically with swollen plastic bags.
 Brock and Mirabelle are the last to arrive and to get up to speed.

 “So he said no?”
 Brock asks Dominic, brow furrowing in curiosity.